 If you are diagnosed with rotator cuff arthropathy and a reverse shoulder arthroplasty is a surgical option for you, you will want to know your surgeon’s experience with this newer technology.
 What is his or her training in this procedure and how many procedures are performed annually?
 You will want to know about the recovery period and what are the average outcomes for your surgeon’s patients.
 What is your surgeon’s experience with and plan if complications arise.

 Early outcomes have been extremely favorable.
 When performed properly by experienced surgeons, this procedure is incredibly successful at relieving pain caused by arthritic shoulders that are unbalanced due to massive rotator cuff tendon tears.
-Studies show that on average, patients gain approximately 130°-140° of forward elevation of the arm, which allows a person to get their hand behind their head and allows overhead use of the upper extremity, outcomes that far exceed surgical treatments that were utilized prior to the reverse shoulder replacement.
+Studies show that on average, patients gain approximately 130°-140° of forward elevation of the arm, which allows a person to get their hand behind their head and allows overhead use of the upper extremity, outcomes that far exceed surgical treatments that were utilized prior to the reverse shoulder arthroplasty.

+Unfortunately, as with any surgery, complications can arise.
+Dislocations, nerve injuries, arterial injuries, infections, stiffness, early component failure, fractures, anesthetic complications and medical complications can all occur.
+Any of these complications and others can be devastating and require further surgeries and significant morbidity or disability.
 It is estimated that 80% of all of these procedures are performed by surgeons that perform fewer than 10 annually.
 There is good evidence to show that patients have better outcomes with surgeries performed by high volume surgeons at high volume surgical facilities.
 Therefore, you will want to discuss these possible complications with your surgeon.

-This technology is the newest advancement in reverse shoulder replacement surgery.
+This technology is the newest advancement in reverse shoulder arthroplasty surgery.
 Prior to surgery, a CT scan is obtained of the patient’s shoulder.
 This scan produces a 3-dimensional x-ray image of the patients shoulder.
 Dr. Martin is then able to digitally determine the precise position and size of the components to be used at the time of surgery.
 The manufacturer then manufactures a PSI glenoid bone model and PSI instrument guides that are used intra-operatively to reproduce exactly the templated positioning of the components to improve precision and accuracy of component placement.
 This technology has been shown to be more precise at placing the socket component in the appropriate position compared to the more conventional technique based on the surgeon visually estimating at the time of surgery.
-We believe this new technology will help prevent early and long term failure of the socket component which can lead to catastrophic and devastating complications.
+We believe this new technology will help prevent early and long-term failure of the socket component, which can lead to catastrophic and devastating complications.